 Here are some helpful points about puberty:

 - Puberty usually follows certain stages.
-One of the first signs of puberty for girls usually is developing larger breasts.
-Next, girls usually grow more hair in places like the pubic area.
+Usually one of the first signs of puberty for girls is developing larger breasts.
+Next, girls often grow more hair in places like the pubic area.
 Menstruating (getting periods) usually happens last, around two years after breast growth starts.

 - For girls, puberty usually starts between the ages of 8 and 13.
-It can start as early as 6, though.
+It can start earlier or later, though.
+If your girl starts puberty before 8 or doesn't start it by 14, talk to her doctor.
 Usually, girls finish going through puberty by around age 14.

 - During puberty, girls get wider hips, thighs, and bottoms.
 Their bodies will also start to have more fat compared with muscle.

 - It’s natural for girls to wonder about their growing breasts.
-Here are a few points that can help:
+Here are a few points that can help you answer key questions: